devscanr/resume-checklist/README.md

 # Checklists for job seekers: resumes and social profiles

-_Aligned with the realities of the 2025 IT labor market._
+*Aligned with the reality of the IT labor market in 2025.*

 As engineers speaking to fellow engineers, our goal isn't just to tell you what to do — it's to explain why certain actions matter when crafting your CV and preparing for a job search.
 Below, you'll find a guidance on how to structure your resume and optimize your profiles on career and professional networks such as LinkedIn and GitHub.

 Don’t stop after reading — put these insights into practice.

-Clone this repository and create a TODO issue with a predefined list of actions to optimize your profiles:
+Fork this repository and create a TODO issue with a predefined list of actions to optimize your profiles:

 <img src="/assets/todo-issue.png" style="max-width: 700px"/>